shinmorino/qgate/README.md

   Using device memories in multiple GPUs to run bigger circuits.

+  Prerquisite is GPUDirectP2P.
 To get performance, NVLink is required.

+- SamplingPool

+  Efficent and fast sampling by using pre-calculated probability vector.

+- Blueqat plugin (preliminary)

-- OpenQASM parser
+- OpenQASM parser (preliminary)

   Parsing OpenQASM to dynamically create circuits or generate python source code to define circuits.

+  (Currently macro and opaque are not implemented.)

+Fixes/Changes

+- Global phases of U3 and U2 gates are adjusted for consistency with Qgate gate set.

+- The name of global phase gate is changed from Expia to Expii.

+- The matrix for U2 gate was numerically incrrect.
+It was fixed and tested.

 ### Development plan